[Warning: Vastly overlong book review. Casual reader beware.]

 Of course, this would suggest, not only that the remaining Irish would have lower average IQs, but also that the descendants of Irish émigrés in Britain, Australia, America and other diaspora communities would have relatively higher IQs than other white people.

-In support of this, Americans of Irish ancestry do indeed enjoy higher relative incomes as compared to other white American ethnicities.
+In support of this, Americans reporting Irish ancestry do indeed enjoy higher relative incomes as compared to other white American ethnicities.

 Interestingly, Lynn also invokes “selective migration” to explain the divergences in East Asian IQs.
 Here, however, it was supposedly the less intelligent who chose to migrate (p136; p138; p169).